veracity/veracity-documentation/sections/customerservices/testapi.md

 - Choose the correct authentication flow when the client type is set to "None".
 - Decide which access control model to use with **Veracity Access Hub**.

-By following this guide, you’ll:
+By following this guide, you'll:
 - Register your API correctly.
 - Configure authentication using Veracity Identity Provider (IDP).
 - Grant test users access via Veracity Access Hub.